RISE Aquatic Club - Willowbrook

 The Senior Conditioning group is for Senior swimmers who are participating in a high school sport, either during the fall or winter that is just looking to stay in shape.
 This group offers only three (3) practices a week with the focus on technique and conditioning.

-Practice Recommendation: Swimmers are welcome to come to as many or as few of the offered practices for the group as they desire.
+Practice Recommendation: Swimmers are welcome to come to as many or as few of the practices offered for the group as they desire.

 National Group:

-• 14 years of age or older by the end of the season
+• 14 years of age or older by February 27, 2026

 • 1 or more Senior State qualifying times